Packaged Bank Account Benefit Changes - Frequently Asked Questions

 - Give the file a suitable filename and choose where to save it on your computer, and then click 'Save'.

-Alerts will stop being sent to you from the 21st November 2021, you will continue to receive alerts and you will still be able to log in and view new and existing alerts until that date.
+Alerts will stop being sent to you from 21 November 2021.
 If you would like to continue monitoring your Experian Credit Report, you can find out more about the products that Experian offer directly here.

-The insurer is making it clearer that replacement mobile phones are not on a new for old basis.
+The insurer has made it clearer that replacement mobile phones are not on a new for old basis.
 You will receive a refurbished device which has been through a comprehensive checking process to ensure it’s in full working order.
 All mobile phones will come with a 1-year warranty from the insurer.